Zefinder/bao-fpmc/README.md

 # Appendices

 ## Appendix I - Entry points
 Entry points are not the same for all platforms and for all OSes.
 For a manual configuration, it is always good to know them to boot.
 Note that if you have multiple times the same OS, the entry point will be the same!
 The given `.entry` and `.base_addr` are VM addresses and not physical addresses.
 Also, for all platforms **EXCEPT** zcu's, the entry point is also the base memory address.
-For zcu's, the entry point address is the base region address + `0x200000` (`.entry = .regions->.base + 0x200000`).
+For Linux on a zcu (102 or 104), the entry point address is `0x200000` for some reason...

 The following figure compiles the different entry points in [Bao demo](https://github.com/bao-project/bao-demos)'s repository.